Faizan-Khanx/AeroSpaceHacking/README.md

 ## Conclusion

 The aviation industry's rapid technological advancements have exposed it to an increasing number of cybersecurity risks.
-By implementing a multi-layered defense approach—including STRIDE modeling, incident response
+By implementing a multi-layered defense approach including STRIDE modeling, incident response

- planning, and emerging technologies—aviation stakeholders can better safeguard their systems and ensure passenger safety.
+ planning, and emerging technologies aviation stakeholders can better safeguard their systems and ensure passenger safety.
 Continuous education and collaboration among industry professionals will be essential to adapting to the evolving threat landscape.

 ---
 ## Contributions